 The MAKET-ANI surface array (Figure 2) consists of 92 five cm thick plastic scintillators covering 10,000 m2 to measure EAS particles.
 24 of them have 0.09 m2 area and 68 have 1 m2 area.
 Logarithmic Analog to Digital Converters (ADC) and Constant Fraction Discriminators (CFD) are placed just above the PMT in the light-tight iron boxes.
 The dynamic range of the registered particle number is $\sim 5 \times 103$ .
 During multiyear measurements, the detecting channels were continuously monitored.
-Data on background cosmic ray spectra was used for detector calibration.
+Data on background cosmic ray spectra was collected for each detector.
+The slope of the spectra was used for detector calibration.
 The slope of the background spectra is a very stable parameter, which did not change even during very severe Forbush decreases (abrupt changes of cosmic ray flux intensity due to solar activity) when the mean count rates can decrease as much as 20%.